on genomes, sexual attraction, and the foundations of mathematics.

 And finally, about nothing in particular, but because I couldn’t resist,

 “Unfortunately, there is no research on the formation of uncued interests in humans.
 It’s difficult to imagine any ethics review board would approve an experiment that required adolescent men to masturbate while probing their testicles with paddles in the hope of instilling a permanent erotic fixation.”

 For all but the most sociopathic or (literally) uncivilized readers, I suspect the inevitable self-reflection the book brings about will be at first uncomfortable but then probably also quite funny for exactly this reason.
-Heck, this Medium post may even have triggered that reaction already.
-(Did I mention this is NSFW?
-Look, I just did) Looking at the data shows that actually we know nothing, and in fact across the world are almost certainly socialized to know nothing.
+Heck, this essay may even have triggered that reaction already (did I mention this is NSFW?
+Look, I just did).
+Looking at the data shows that actually we know nothing, and in fact, across the world are almost certainly socialized to know nothing.
 And the effect is far greater than in clinical medicine (although admittedly unimportant by comparison) where presumably very few people if any have an innate bias against finding the truth.

 The authors are careful never to mock nor judge, but merely to report.
 The introduction contains a bold and clear pronouncement that in discussing averages of enormous populations, there will be enormous variety within the group and the information cannot be used to say anything about any individual.
 This attitude is held to throughout and leads to a kind of humanistic plea in the book’s conclusion,